Naqa: Research

 The first European travellers reached Naqa in 1822, before Hermann von Pückler-Muskau did in 1837.
 In 1843, it was visited by Richard Lepsius and his Prussian Egypt-Sudan expedition.
 He copied some of the inscriptions and representations of the temple standing here.
 In 1958 a team from Berlin's Humboldt University visited Naqa and documented the temple and restored part of the site along with the nearby site of Musawwarat es-Sufra in the 1960s.

 Since 1995, Naqa has been excavated by a German-Polish team with the participation of the Egyptian Museum of Berlin and the Prussian Cultural Heritage Foundation.
 It is directed by Professor Dietrich Wildung and is financed by the German Research Foundation (Deutsche Forschungsgemeinschaft) and also includes Polish archaeologist Professor Lech Krzyżaniak, and a small group of Polish archaeologists from Poznań.
+Krzyżaniak later received the Grand Officer of the Order of the Two Niles in 2002 for his work.

 Structure

 Naqa comprises several Meroitic temples dating to 4th century BC to 4th century AD.
 The remains of various temples were found, but the two largest and most significant temples of Naqa are the Amun and Apedemak temples, also known as the Temple of the Lion.
 Both are still well preserved.